fwip/mtg_pronouns/reworded_cards.md

 Whenever Rakdos the Defiler attacks, sacrifice half the non-Demon permanents you control, rounded up.

-Whenever Rakdos deals combat damage to a player, they sacrifices half the non-Demon permanents they controls, rounded up.
+Whenever Rakdos deals combat damage to a player, that player sacrifices half the non-Demon permanents they control, rounded up.

 **7 / 6**